joshatron/CSCI-441-Labs/README.md

     git pull csc441 master

+Bitbucket also has shortcuts for syncing forked repositories.
+On the right hand side on your Bitbucket repository, there will likely be a box indicating your fork is out of sync when I add new labs.

 ## Install Qt

 All assignments and labs will be written in C++ using OpenGL and Qt.
 Qt is a cross platform